tico24/argo-workflows/docs/workflow-events.md

 # Workflow Events

-> v2.7.2 and after
+> v2.7.2

-!!!
-Warning "Kubernetes events"
-    Do not use Kubernetes events for automation as they can be lost or rolled-up.
+⚠️ Do not use Kubernetes events for automation.
+Events maybe lost or rolled-up.

 We emit Kubernetes events on certain events.